Following In Her Father’s Footsteps

 Ag Student Story

-Lakeshore Technical College student Emily Stevens, her pet cow Blondie, and Emily’s dad, Lakeshore graduate John Stevens.
+Lakeshore College student Emily Stevens, her pet cow Blondie, and Emily’s dad, Lakeshore graduate John Stevens.
 Emily is enrolled in the Dairy Management program, the same program her dad graduated from in 1984.
 They both chose to attend Lakeshore, 400 miles away from their Indiana home.
 The photo was taken on their farm in Indiana.

 Emily Stevens is putting her own twist on the cliché “Like father, like son.”

-The Lakeshore Technical College Dairy Herd Management program student decided to follow in her father’s footsteps by not only pursuing a career in the dairy industry like he did, but also at the same college he did – six and a half hours, 400 miles away from her home in Milton, Indiana.
+The Lakeshore College Dairy Herd Management program student decided to follow in her father’s footsteps by not only pursuing a career in the dairy industry like he did, but also at the same college he did – six and a half hours, 400 miles away from her home in Milton, Indiana.

 The 2022 graduate of Connersville Sr. High School loves the dairy industry.
 It’s what she grew up in on her family’s farm where they milked 120 cows.